p1tsi/p1tsi.github.io/_posts/2024-09-24-NordVPN-LPE.md

 When installing an upgrade package that contains an application bundle that does not match the CFBundleIdentifier of the application that is being upgraded, macOS installer creates a .localized directory and installs the upgrade in this directory instead of upgrading the application in place.
 ```

-Another important condition that is met is that the preinstall script is not properly written, so it does not completely remove files belonging to a possible previous installation.
+Another important condition met in this scenario is that the `preinstall` script does not perform a deep clean up of the system environment, leaving some files from any eventual previous installation intact.

 ## Exploit strategy